Hand in hand to best values in precision, dynamics and productivity!

 The systems that SW-MOTECH needed weren't available on the market.
 They needed a suitable robot and clamping concept to use automation to produce a variety of around 400 different parts in batch sizes of 30 to 200.
 The CHIRON Group was able to deliver this, along with the FZ 15 S five axis machining center.

 Creating the best foundations for productive processes includes the building and commissioning of machining centers by the CHIRON Group Service.
 For example, this was the case with medical technology company Smith & Nephew's new production site in Penang, Malaysia, where precision manufacturing of knee and hip prostheses is to begin at a facility measuring 250,000 square meters in early 2023.
 However, the COVID-19 pandemic has meant that implementing this has taken more effort than usual.

-GF Casting Solutions in Altenmarkt (Austria) ensures maximum productivity with the CHIRON DZ 25 P five axis.
-Clamping high-pressure die-cast components, as well as aluminum and magnesium components, is a key step in manufacturing at automotive supplier GF Casting Solutions.
+GF Casting Solutions in Altenmarkt (Austria) ensures maximum productivity with the CHIRON DZ 25 P. Clamping high-pressure die-cast components, as well as aluminum and magnesium components, is a key step in manufacturing at automotive supplier GF Casting Solutions.
 Structural components, powertrain and steering components need to be manufactured reliably and economically in large batch sizes.
-The new, DZ 25 P five axis twin-spindle machining center from the CHIRON Group, developed and tested in cooperation with the GF Casting Solutions high-pressure die-casting site, is making an important contribution to this.
+The new, DZ 25 P twin-spindle machining center from the CHIRON Group, developed and tested in cooperation with the GF Casting Solutions high-pressure die-casting site, is making an important contribution to this.